ESL Speaking

 Length of Time: Shorter is better!
 1.5-2 minutes is a nice length.
 Students can say what they want to say but it keeps things fresh for the audience.

-No Forced Group Work: You like alone, go alone.
-You like group work, go in a group.
+No Forced Group Work: If you like alone, go alone.
+If you like group work, go in a group.
 I like to give students choice.

 No Death by PowerPoint: Limiting each person to only one slide with basically no words led to lots of interesting pictures.
 It also helped students focus on making eye contact with the audience instead of just looking at the screen.